 This time, he chose the speaking venue to be taken place in colleges and universities because “students are the next generation of developers.”

 In 2014, 20-year-old Vitalik founded Ethereum.
 Smart contracts have since become mainstream.
-Tens of thousands of projects at one point was issued on the Ethereum blockchain, opening the ICO frenzy.
+Tens of thousands of projects at one point were issued on the Ethereum blockchain, opening the ICO frenzy.
 The Ethereum’s token, ETH, also rose from $1 to a height of $1,506, becoming the world’s second-largest digital currency by market capitalization, second only to Bitcoin.
-Vitalik soon became known as the “V God” in the Chinese blockchain community.
+Vitalik soon became known as the “V god” in the Chinese Blockchain Community.

 Ling, the author, followed and interviewed Vitalik for two days.
-In her eyes, he is not a “V god”, but a 25-year-old boy-next-door who is able to be himself in amidst of this chaos and growth.
+In her eyes, he is not a “V god”, but a 25-year-old boy next door who is able to be himself amidst this chaos and growth.

 After 40 minutes, Vitalik’s speech ended.
 However, the host told him that he still had to stay on the stage.
-Vitalik responded with a pout and his face expression showing helplessness.
-He could only stand on the stage and accept the ” glaring torture” of the audience.
+Vitalik responded with a pout and his facial expression showed helplessness.
+He could only stand on the stage and accept the “glaring torture” of the audience.

-He used to study Chinese, and his current Chinese level is basic and allows him to have daily communication.
-He said that China’s eating culture is very interesting: “when eating in the United States, everyone can only order and eat their own dishes, but everyone in China share entrees.
+He used to study Chinese, and his current Chinese level is basic which allows him to have daily communication.
+He said that China’s eating culture is very interesting “When eating in the United States, everyone can only order and eat their own dishes, but everyone in China shares entrees.
 Westerners say that to own something privately is one’s freedom, whereas having to share is the opposite of freedom.
-But on eating specifically, China is more free.”
+But on eating specifically, China is freer.”

-The left one is the Ethereum founder Vitalik, the right one is the Biyuanlian ??? chief architect James.
+The left one is the Ethereum founder Vitalik, and the right one is the Biyuanlian chief architect James.